waimea-Jbrown/300dtd-assessment/Feedback.md

 - [ ] **A** Implications, relevant to purpose and end-users, are described and linked to design of outcome
 - [ ] **M** UX design principles, relevant to purpose, identified, described and linked to design of outcome

+> Lots of things need to be completed:
-> Your problem description could do with a little bit of work: spelling, punctuation, paragraphs, etc. Get someone to read over it for you if you can.
+> - Your problem description could do with a little bit of work: spelling, punctuation, paragraphs, etc. Get someone to read over it for you if you can.

-> End users - see the exemplar for what should go here.
+> - End users - see the exemplar for what should go here.
 It's not what they will do, but who they are, and what needs they may have

-> Solution / functionality - not done
+> - Solution / functionality - not done

-> Implications - Started, but only two...
+> - Implications - Started, but only two...
 Functionality?
 Aesthetics?
 End-Users?

-> UX - Not done
+> - UX - Not done

 ## Database Structure